leeter/WinMTR-refresh/README.md

 Trick: You can copy the WinMTR.exe file in Windows/System32 so it’s accessible via the command line – cmd!

-*** Usage ***
+# Usage

 Visual:

 * Start WinMTR.
-    * Write the name or IP of the host (e.g. google.com)
+* Write the name or IP ofthe host (e.g. google.com)
-    * Press the Options button to configure ping size, maximum hops and ping interval (the defaults are OK).
+* Press the Options buttonto configure ping size,maximum hops and pinginterval (the defaults areOK).
-    * Push the Start button and wait.
+* Push the Start buttonand wait.
-    * Copy or export the results in text or HTML format.
-Useful if you want to document or file a complaint with your ISP.
+* Copy or export theresults in text or HTMLformat.
+Useful if you wantto document or file acomplaint with your ISP.
 * Click on Clear History to remove the hosts you have previously traced.

 Command line:

 * Run winmtr.exe --help to see what are the options
 * Run winmtr hostname (e.g. winmtr www.yahoo.com)

-*** Troubleshooting ***
+# Troubleshooting

 a) I type in the address and nothing happens.